2008 Slovenian parliamentary election

 Parliamentary elections were held in Slovenia on 21 September 2008 to elect the 90 deputies of the National Assembly.
-17 parties filed to run in the election, including all nine parliamentary parties.
-The election was won by the Social Democrats (SD), who then went on to form a government together with Zares, Liberal Democracy of Slovenia (LDS) and the Democratic Party of Pensioners of Slovenia (DeSUS).
+Seventeen parties filed to run in the election, including all nine parliamentary parties.
+A plurality of seats was won by the Social Democrats, which subsequently formed a coalition government together with Zares, the Liberal Democracy of Slovenia, and the Democratic Party of Pensioners of Slovenia.

+Electoral system

+Of the 90 seats, 88 are elected using the D'Hondt method of list proportional representation, with a 4% threshold.

 Opinion polls

 Exit polls

 According to exit polls, conducted by the Interstat agency for Radiotelevizija Slovenija, Social Democrats (SD) won the most votes, 32.02%.
 Slovenian Democratic Party (SDS) finished second with 28.04%.
 Other parties followed: Zares 10.05%, Democratic Party of Pensioners of Slovenia (DeSUS) 6.74%, Slovenian National Party (SNS) 5.58%, Liberal Democracy of Slovenia (LDS) 5.21%, and Slovenian People's Party (SLS) with Youth Party of Slovenia (SMS) 4.28%.
 New Slovenia (NSi) and Lipa, the parliamentary parties before the elections, did not reach the 4% limit.

 According to exit polls, conducted by the Mediana agency for POP TV, the results are following: SD 31.5%, SDS 27.7%, Zares 9.7%, DeSUS 7.6%, LDS 6.1%, SNS 5.8%, SLS-SMS 4.2%.
 The margin was not reached by NSi (2.6%) and Lipa (2.3%).